dwyl/learn-aws-iot/README.md

   }
   ```

-2. Open the WebSocket connect to AWS iOT
+2. Open the WebSocket connect to AWS IoT

   Once the web socket connection has been initiated, an MQTT client needs to be created to receive MQTT messages over the Web Socket Protocol.